chinenual/synergize/docs/voicing-envs.md

 musical tremelos, sustain lengths, a combination of these and more.
 As a guide to voicing, decide what you want the velocity to accomplish in a certain voice, then try to attain it.

+## Copying Envelopes

+You can copy a different oscillator's envelopes by using the `Copy From` selector.
+This copies the values from the selected envelopes (frequency, amplitude both lower and upper bounds) to the one currently being displayed.